 One way to avoid a messy upgrade and expansion path is to ensure that your technology strategy cascades from your overall business strategy, so for example if the business is looking to reduce overhead by outsourcing content center staffing to home and remote workers in the next 18 months, your CIO/CTO will need to ensure that the telephony system is ready and able to support that need.
 Fortunately, a VOIP telephony system, coupled with a cloud-based data infrastructure can effectively support this kind of decentralised strategy.
 By planning IT hand-in-hand with business strategy, and regularly reviewing the overall setup against company goals, telephone systems can be built from the ground up to be modular and scaled to match new business needs.

+When attempting or planning to scale any part of your business it is important to figure out whether you can afford it.
+This is why before doing anything we suggest getting financial advice and speaking to a financial specialist.
 Building your IT operations to scale is crucial to support sustained growth - and should always be developed in conjunction with a business strategy.
 As data and communications systems grow more complex, the required data pipeline to manage your business will also need to expand to meet the needed bandwidth.
 Investing early in a T1 or fiber Ethernet line, for example, will insure that that your operations are ready to meet increased demand quickly and easily.
 Ethernet connectivity can scale easily to match your business needs, allowing a seamless transition to bigger network demands and bandwidth.
 Traditional copper-wire data connectivity can often prove outmatched by modern data requirements, leading to downtime, poor customer service, and frustrated employees and customers.
 A study by Sandisk states that the average U.S. employee loses 4.9 days of productivity a year due to poor IT and communications equipment - don’t let this be your company!

 One way to circumvent the problems created by slow IT infrastructure is virtualization: placing your servers and software in the cloud to ensure a distributed service model that can be backed up and counter the cost of physical investment in server hardware.
 A Microsoft Survey across US SMBs indicates that 49% of respondents use cloud services to lower costs.
 While the financial savings alone can be a convincing argument to deploy cloud services in your business, the improvements in reliability, with the risk of data loss from on-site equipment failure almost eliminated, cannot be overstated.
 Cloud services do not depend on physical infrastructure within your business, so they can easily be expanded to meet unprecedented demand.